 At first, your knees might throb only when you’re climbing the stairs.
 Then, they might flare up every time you bend your knees or put weight on them.
 Eventually, though, the pain may continue even at rest, when you’re sitting or dozing off to sleep.

 After decades of use, it’s only natural for a joint to ache.
-But that doesn’t mean disabling pain is inevitable, said Jose Amundaray, MD, an orthopedic surgeon at Celebration Orthopaedic & Sports Medicine Institute, who has been conducting joint replacement surgeries for 20 years.
+Fortunately, that doesn’t mean disabling pain is inevitable.

 Though the condition is physical, knee pain can have emotional repercussions, too.
-Dr. Amundaray has seen plenty of patients with knee pain who are depressed because they can’t play with their grandchildren, travel or explore their hobbies.
+There are plenty of patients with knee pain who are depressed because they can’t play with their grandchildren, travel or explore their hobbies.

 Consulting with a physician doesn’t necessarily mean an operation is in your future.
 Orthopedic surgeons are also experts at non-surgical approaches, including pain medication, steroid injections, exercise and weight loss.

 Orthopedic surgeons can offer patients the most accurate assessment of their joint health.
 For example, a knee X-ray is best conducted while the patient is putting weight on their knee instead of lying down.

 A weight-bearing X-ray can show you if there’s decreased cartilage because there will be little or no space between the bones of the knee, something only an expert would know.

 No matter the cause of knee pain, the first line of defense is what’s called “conservative” treatment, which means non-surgical approaches.
 These include: